 It’s a shame because most of these bloggers could do themselves a world of good by just chronicling their blog journey and actually trying to learn about blogging by experimenting on new topics.
 Pushing boundaries to see what really works.

-I don’t run over 10 blogs because I’m passionate about these topics.
-I do it because I want to understand all angles of blogging.
+I don’t run over 10+ online brands because I’m passionate about these topics.
+I do it because I want to understand all angles of building a business and that includes blogging.

 By no means am I suggesting people do that but faking it till you make it only works to a certain extent.